andy-maier/easy-vault/README.rst

 clear text.

-At first use on a particular vault file, the encryption command prompts for a vault password and stores that in the keyring of your local system using the `keyring package`_.
-Subsequent encryption and decryption of the vault file will then use the key from the keyring, avoiding any further password prompts.
+At first use on a particular vault file, the encryption command prompts for a vault password and stores that in the keyring facility of your local system using the `keyring package`_.
+Subsequent encryption and decryption of the vault file will then use the password from the keyring, avoiding any further password prompts.
 Programmatic access can also be done with the password from the keyring.
-The use of the keyring can be disabled if that is desired.
+The use of the keyring facility can be disabled if that is desired.

 The encryption of the vault files is implemented using the 'fernet' functionality of the `cryptography package`_.